Ly0kha/SAMOOM/README.md

       [4]-- Search for Subdomains
       [5]-- WHOIS Lookup
       [6]-- Reverslookup Hosts
-      [7]-- DNS Enumeration

 The latest version of the script, v0.3, includes a new feature:
 DNS Enumeration.
-This feature allows for the gathering information about a domain's DNS records using dnsenum.
+This feature allows for the gathering information about a domain's DNS records by using dnsenum tool .

 To use samoom, simply install the required libraries, download the script and run it with python.
 Then follow the prompts to select the task you want to perform.